catalpainternational/django-querycache/README.md

 ## GeoJsonCachedQuerySet

-This is a special form of CachedQuerySet which shoould generate valid GeoJSON features from a model or queryset.
+This is a special form of CachedQuerySet which should generate valid GeoJSON features from a model or queryset.
 Note that the geometry field is expected to be a GeoJSON field not a geometry field.

 ## Development